 “Lauren English was one of those where every time I see her she’s just dominating the court.
 My expectations at the beginning of the year were very high, and she somehow found a way to exceed them,” Dean said.
 “Maggy Moran stepped up throughout the year, it just kept getting stronger and stronger.
 She kept plowing through everything and putting the team above her.”

-On Faulkner, Dean continued, “She’s one of the most intense girls I ever met.
+On Faulkner, Dean said with a laugh, “She’s one of the most intense girls I ever met.
 Her desire to win and to get out there and make sure all 11 girls were giving their all all the time was a really important part of the season.”

 Early, who became the team’s libero late in the season, was “one who flew under the radar at first, but just stepped up and played her heart out,” according to Dean.
 “She never looked for recognition, but she was a steady player all year.”
 She added on Kern, “All of a sudden, I would think the ball was dropping and she would show up out of nowhere and pick the ball up.
 She would make these huge game-changing plays and it’s like, well, there’s Morgan Kern again.”

-Playing on pure momentum and energy early on, Webster’s 5-0 run tied the first set at 12, forcing a timeout out of St. Joe’s and sending Robert’s Gym into a frenzy.
-After the timeout though, St. Joe’s buried the upset-minded Stateswomen in a 13-3 run to end the set.
+Playing on pure momentum and energy early on in the semifinal, Webster’s 5-0 run tied the first set at 12, forcing a timeout out of St. Joe’s and sending Roberts Gym into a frenzy.
+After the timeout though, St. Joe’s buried the upset-minded Stateswomen with a 13-3 run to end the set.
 Again in the second, Webster hung around early on before St. Joe’s pulled away.

 “Not many people get St. Joe’s to call a timeout,” Dean said.
 “Our girls were so pumped up and so excited.”